dtoczala/ibm-cloud-landing-page/README.md

 You need to break up your IBM Cloud account into different Cloud Foundry organizations (or orgs), with a single org for each project and team.
 You can then add users to an org, and give them access, roles and permissions so they can do work within that org.
 You can then create individual spaces underneath that org, with each space representing a different stage of development, or development environment.
 It is then possible for each team to create their own deployment pipelines which will provide a DevOps capability for their project - and automated eployments to a variety of different environents.
 You can read more about this approach in [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/).

+You can also use Resource Groups to help define groups of resources in your infrastructure, and then provide the ability to limit access ot those resources.
+The article on [Resource Groups and Access Management](https://www.ibm.com/blogs/bluemix/2017/12/resource-groups-access-management/) discusses some best practices for managing and using resource groups to help provide security.

 ## Tools You Can Use

 Here is a list of some of the tools that are available to help in the administration and management of your IBM Cloud infrastructure.
 Check these out, and use the ones that seem to fit best with your own usage of the IBM Cloud.